multiversx/mx-docs/docs/developers/nft-tokens.md

 As stated above, `hash` and `attributes` fields are arbitrary and the creator or the marketplace can use them in the way they want.

 In this example, the hash represents the hash of the `.mp3` file.
-Also the attributes follow a `attribute_name:attribute_value;attribute_name:attribute_value` format.
+Also, the attributes follow a `attribute_name:attribute_value;attribute_name:attribute_value` format.

 ## **Creation of an NFT**
 A single address can own the role of creating an NFT for an ESDT token.
 This role can be transferred by using the `ESDTNFTCreateRoleTransfer` function.